microsoft/hlsl-specs/proposals/0037-cbuffer-contexts.md

 ## Long-term Considerations

 During our discussion in the language design meeting additional restrictions to cbuffer declarations were considered.
-The general consesnsus was that additional restrictions are desirable and will remove possible programmer errors, however there were concerns about HLSL 202x changing too much at once.
+The general consensus was that additional restrictions are desirable and will remove possible programmer errors, however there were concerns about HLSL 202x changing too much at once.